Agoric/agoric-sdk/core/zoe/docs/publicSwap.md

 const {
   escrowReceipt: bobEscrowReceipt,
-  payoff: bobPayoffP,
+  payout: bobPayoutP,
 } = await zoe.escrow(bobOfferDesc, bobPayments);

 const bobOfferResult = await bobSwap.makeOffer(bobEscrowReceipt);
 ```

-Now that Bob has made his offer, `alicePayoffP` resolves to an array
+Now that Bob has made his offer, `alicePayoutP` resolves to an array
 of ERTP payments `[moolaPayment, simoleanPayment]` where the
 moolaPayment is empty, and the simoleanPayment has a balance of 7.